MolRGen: A Training and Evaluation Setting for De Novo Molecular Generation with Reasonning Models: Introduction

 \section{Introduction}

-The difficulty in identifying molecules with the necessary properties to become viable drugs has motivated the development of a wide range of molecular generative models, enabling faster enumeration of the chemical space~\citep{reinvent4,genetalgo}.
-This task is particularly challenging due to its inherently multi-objective nature: generated candidates must simultaneously satisfy multiple criteria, such as the ability to alter the expression of a specific protein, reduced toxicity, and adequate pharmacokinetic properties (e.g., oral bioavailability or ability to cross the intestinal barrier).
+The difficulty of identifying molecules with the properties required to become viable drugs has motivated the development of a wide range of molecular generative models, enabling faster exploration of chemical space~\citep{reinvent4,genetalgo}.
+This task is particularly challenging because of its inherently multi-objective nature: generated candidates must simultaneously satisfy multiple criteria, such as modulating the expression of a specific protein, reducing toxicity, and having adequate pharmacokinetic properties (e.g., oral bioavailability or the ability to cross the intestinal barrier).
 These requirements are typically aggregated into a single reward or scoring function to facilitate optimization and decision-making.

-In this work, we focus on \textit{de novo} molecular generation, a setting in which no high-scoring molecule is known a priori, and the generative algorithm must identify drug candidates with no prior information on which molecules are promising.
+In this work, we focus on \textit{de novo} molecular generation, a setting in which no high-scoring molecule is known \textit{a priori}, and the generative algorithm must identify promising molecules without prior knowledge of which structures may be viable.
 Several approaches have been explored to address this challenge, with reinforcement learning (RL) emerging as a natural paradigm: an agent generates molecular compounds, which are then evaluated using a scoring function, often based on computational tools such as docking software~\citep{hassan_protein-ligand_2017,verdonk_improved_2003}, and the resulting scores guide future generations.

-Reinforcement learning approaches have recently gained prominence in natural language generative modeling following the release of new reasoning models that explicitly trace through intermediate steps~\citep{deepseekai2025deepseekr1incentivizingreasoningcapability,xu2025largereasoningmodelssurvey}.
-In particular, applying reinforcement learning to pretrained large language models (LLMs) has yielded empirical improvements, especially in mathematics and programming.
-Molecular design shares fundamental characteristics with these domains: it benefits from multi-step reasoning, where the model can decompose complex objectives into simpler sub-problems.
-For example, a reasoning-based approach could sequentially assess drug-likeness (e.g., molecular weight, LogP), synthetic accessibility (e.g., number of synthesis steps required), and predicted binding affinity before committing to a final molecular design.
-This structured decomposition of molecular design into interpretable reasoning steps may improve the quality of generated molecules, which we aim to explore in this work.
+Recent work has successfully applied LLMs to various chemical tasks, including caption-based molecular generation and molecular optimization (editing existing molecules to alter properties), and reasoning-based LLMs to drug discovery~\citep{li2025molr1explicitlongcotreasoning, ether0}, motivated by advances achieved in other domains such as mathematical problem-solving and coding.
+Training a reasoning LLM relies on reinforcement learning (RL), training the model to generate completions that maximize a reward function.
+This reward function is typically computed at runtime through a "verifier", which evaluates the quality of generated completions and provides feedback to the model.